Seeds – Elderberry

 You may want to contemplate on where it should be planted on your property.
 While it may look great near a pond or in a pasture, it may not be the best plant to put directly near the home or other buildings.
 It may require some pruning to keep it attractive and to keep it at maximum production.
 It can be cut back in the fall or early spring, before its new growth begins, as it blooms on the new season’s growth.
 It can also be cut back to the bottom of the stems, to rejuvenate completely, or it can grow at will, removing dead stems at the end of winter.

+A new, fantastic blog that we just wrote can be found by Clicking Here!
 We have Elderberry products, which you can purchase them and read about the potential medicinal benefits by Clicking Here.
 We also have Elderberry~Ease Syrup.

 Additional information

-Available Plant Variations:
+Seed / Live Plant Variations: